This is the one and only Excellence in Broadcasting Network.

 It's been taken down now, but they put it up eight hours before the polls closed.

-And you could roll your cursor over any county, any city and find the results.
+And you can roll your cursor over any county, any city, and find the results.

-They they've pulled it down, but uh they have Cochley eking out a 50 to 49 victory.
+They've pulled it down, but they have Coakley eking out a 50 to 49 victory.